gesiscss/scientists-analysis-wikipedia/README.md

 ### How to cite

 Claudia Wagner, **Olga Zagovora**, Tatiana Sennikova, and Fariba Karimi.
 2018.
 Collective Attention towards Scientists and Research Topics.
 In Proceedings of the 2018 ACM on Web Science Conference (WebSci '18).
-ACM, Amsterdam, netherlands, pp-pp. DOI: https://doi.org/10.1145/3201064.3201097
+ACM, Amsterdam, Netherlands, pp-pp. DOI: https://doi.org/10.1145/3201064.3201097
 [Download preprint]()

 ## Contact